CARNIVORE DIET

 Organs (Organ Meats)

 Organs (or organ meats) refer to the internal organs of animals, such as the liver, heart, kidneys, and spleen.
 Often considered superfoods on the carnivore diet, organ meats are packed with high-quality protein, vitamins, and minerals that are more nutrient-dense than muscle meat.
-Liver, for example, is a rich source of vitamin A, iron, and folate, while heart is full of coenzyme Q10 and B vitamins, both essential for energy production and cardiovascular health.
+Liver, for example, is a rich source of vitamin A, iron, and folate, while the heart is full of coenzyme Q10 and B vitamins, both essential for energy production and cardiovascular health.
 Consuming organ meats ensures that you’re getting the full spectrum of nutrients that animals offer, helping to support immune function, detoxification, and overall well-being on the carnivore diet.
 These nutrient-dense foods also help fill the nutritional gaps that may exist when focusing primarily on muscle meat, making them a vital part of any carnivore diet plan.

 Tallow

 Tallow is a type of animal fat that is rendered from beef or lamb fat.
 It’s a key component in the carnivore diet due to its high fat content, making it an excellent source of sustained energy.
 Unlike vegetable oils, which can be inflammatory, tallow is packed with healthy saturated fats that are beneficial for hormonal health, fat burning, and immune function.
 This nutrient-dense fat also contains omega-3 fatty acids, vitamin A, and vitamin D, all of which support overall health and well-being.
-Whether used for cooking or as an ingredient in carnivore diet recipes, tallow is an essential fat source for those prioritising animal-based foods and seeking to maintain mental clarity, energy levels, and optimal health on the carnivore diet.
+Whether used for cooking or as an ingredient in carnivore diet recipes, tallow is an essential fat source for those prioritizing animal-based foods and seeking to maintain mental clarity, energy levels, and optimal health on the carnivore diet.

 Lard